anbruzga/Calendar-with-Contacts/README.md

 # Smart-Calendar-With-Contacts
- Calendar where user can set optionally recurring events, contacts, events with contacts, predict future time usage by extrapolation
+ Calendar where user can set optionally recurring events, contacts, events with contacts, predict future time usage by extrapolation.
+For Windows.

 ## Functionality